myforce/opal/samples/openphone/ReadMe.txt

       will be asked whether to convert project files.
 Let it do the conversion and use the converted projects.

-  5. Build the Release and Debug versions of everything.
-The safest way is to simply select "Debug", go "Build Solution", then select "Release" and go "Build Solution" again.
+  5. Build the "Unicode Release" and "Unicode Debug" versions of everything.
+      The safest way is to simply select "Unicode Debug" in teh tool bar drop down list, go "Build Solution", then do the same for "Unicode Release".

   6. Open the DevStudio workspace %WXDIR%\utils\wxrc\wxrc.dsw, if missing then
       %WXDIR%\utils\wxrc\wxrc.dsp will do.
 Let it convert the projects as before.